 I spent many years ignoring my mom’s advice.
 Instead of living within my means, I bought whatever I wanted and “paid for it later.”
-I punished myself in this way many times until I finally matured enough to stop for good.
-Although my mom’s words went ignored for some time, they were also so ingrained in my mind that they ultimately (and luckily) prevailed.
+I punished myself time and time again until I finally matured enough to stop for good.
+Although I ignored my mom’s words for some time, they were so ingrained in my mind that they ultimately (and luckily) prevailed.

 Sure, using credit responsibly can lead to a great deal of wealth and security.
-At the same time, using credit carelessly can have long term consequences and cause so much unneeded stress and heartache.
+At the same time, using credit carelessly can have long-term consequences and cause incredible amounts of unneeded stress and heartache.
 My kids should know that they don’t have to struggle.
 They can instead choose to use debt responsibly and avoid a lot of headaches in the process.

 Bigger Is Not Always Better

 Instead of playing with expensive gadgets and nifty new toys, we made dirtpies and played softball in the back yard.
 Since we didn’t have new games from the store, we used markers and paper to create the games we wanted.
 We simply made do with what we had and, as a result, we were very happy.
-Although we never had much, we never really noticed.
+Although we never had much, we never noticed.
 After all, we always had each other and the great outdoors to play in every day.

-There is nothing I want more on this earth than happiness for my two children.
+There is nothing I want more than happiness for my two little girls.
 I hope they learn to work hard and be productive members of society.
-I dream that they will find something to believe in and strive for.
+I dream they’ll find something to believe in and strive for.
 I pray that they try not to compare themselves too much to others.
 And I hope that one day, some of my advice may be so ingrained in their minds that they simply cannot shake it off if they try.